rossta/rossta.github.com/source/blog/2020-03-26-you-might-not-need-jquery-with-webpack.html.md

 ### Conclusion

 Unfortunately, jQuery plugins come in so many different flavors so not all of them can be used _without_ jQuery.
-In future posts, I'll discuss other techniques you can use to make jQuery work with Webpack.
+In future posts, I'll discuss other techniques you can use to make jQuery work with webpack.

 If you find yourself in this position, make sure to understand the capability of the plugins you're using.
 Ask "do I have to use this plugin with jQuery?", consult the documentation and/or browse the source code as described in the article.
 If you're lucky, you may find they can work in either context such that you might not need jQuery at all.